Subscribe

 Share

 Saltzman recently announced a five-year creative vision for the venue, saying last June: “At a time of deep international geopolitical and technological change, our ideas-led, seasonal approach allows us tangibly to respond to the world today, through a programme that allows audiences to see the world holistically, in a wholly new light: interconnected, and always evolving.”
-Last month a new chief executive, Abigail Pogson, started at the central London arts venue, which draws around 1.5 million people annually.
+In January a new chief executive, Abigail Pogson, started at the central London arts venue, which draws around 1.5 million people annually.

 Saltzman’s departure caps a turbulent time for the Barbican.
-In 2021, the Barbican Centre carried out an extensive staff reorganisation following the publication of a book that included more than 100 alleged instances of prejudicial behaviour at its venue.
+In 2021 the Barbican Centre carried out an extensive staff reorganisation following the publication of a book that included more than 100 alleged instances of prejudicial behaviour at its venue.

-According to the Guardian, Saltzman had been seen “as a figure who helped repair trust between the organisation and sections of the artistic community”.
+According to The Guardian, Saltzman had been seen “as a figure who helped repair trust between the organisation and sections of the artistic community”.

 Museums & HeritageBarbicanAppointments & departures